adarshkumar4/oda-canvas-credop/source/operators/credentials-management/README.md

 # Credentials Management Operator

-The Credentials Management Operator is a Kubernetes operator designed to securely manage and automate the creation of secrets for components deployed in the ODA-Canvas framework.
-It leverages Kubernetes and Keycloak to handle sensitive information, ensuring secure access with minimal manual intervention.
+The Credentials Management Operator is a Kubernetes operator designed for the ODA Canvas Reference Implementation to securely manage and automate the creation and lifecycle management of Kubernetes secrets for components deployed on ODA-Canvas.
+It leverages Kubernetes and identity platform to handle sensitive information, ensuring secure access with minimal manual intervention.

-The Credentials Management Operator is a Kubernetes operator designed to manage secure secrets for components in the ODA-Canvas framework.
-It automates the creation and lifecycle management of Kubernetes secrets, ensuring secure handling of sensitive information.
+The operator is built using the Kopf framework (Python).It watches for changes in identityconfigs custom resources and handles lifecycle management of Kubernetes secrets accordingly.It interacts with identity platform i.e. Keycloak using environment variables for configuration (CLIENT_ID, CLIENT_SECRET, KEYCLOAK_BASE, KEYCLOAK_REALM).The operator is containerized and deployed via a Helm chart.Key environment variables and configuration options are set via Helm values in [values.yaml](https://github.com/tmforum-oda/oda-canvas/blob/main/charts/credentialsmanagement-operator/values.yaml#L23) or it can be passed during installation of this operator using **--set** option with helm insatall command.

 ## Installation